Is it hard to live alone on a monthly salary of 200,000 yen? A thorough explanation of the real cost of living and money-saving tips

 High cost of living in urban areas such as Tokyo and Osaka

-In big cities, not only rent but also living expenses in general are high, so it is easy to barely get by on a take-home pay of 200,000 yen.
-In particular, the following expenses tend to pile up:
+In big cities, not only rent but also living expenses in general are high, so it's easy to barely get by on a take-home pay of 200,000 yen.
+The following expenses in particular tend to pile up:

 Reasons why the cost of living is higher in cities